Databases - E

-Books, research handbooks, encyclopaedias and reference works in 4 subject collections: Law, Business, Economics, Social and Political Science.
+Books, research handbooks, encyclopaedias and reference works for Law, Business, Economics, and Social and Political Science.

-The Emerald Management Extra (EMX) collection includes more than 200 full-text, peer-reviewed, commerce journals.
-Also included is access to the Emerald Backfiles - the full digitized archive of Emerald journal titles in business, management, library and information services, materials sciences and engineering.
+Access Emerald Management Extra (EMX) - a collection of peer-reviewed management journals.
+Emerald backfiles includes access to the full digitized archive of Emerald journal titles in business, management, library and information services, materials sciences and engineering.

 |Emerald Business, Management and Economics eBook Series Collection|

 A growing collection of volumes with subject coverage that includes: Accounting, Finance and Economics; Business, Management and Strategy; Healthcare Management; HR, Learning and Organisation Studies; Library and Information Management; Public Policy and Environmental Management; and, Tourism and Hospitality Management.

 |Emerald Social Sciences eBook Series Collection|

 A growing collection of volumes with subject coverage that includes: Education; Health and Social Care; and Sociology and Public Policy.

 |Emerging Sources Citation Index (Web of Science Core Collection)|